-The Board of directors of the Company (Board) is responsible for establishing and maintaining the corporate governance framework of the Group and is guided by the ASX Corporate Governance Council (CGC) Principles and Recommendations (3rd Edition ASX Corporate Governance Council March 2014 (3rd Edition Principles)).
+The Board is responsible for establishing and maintaining the corporate governance framework of the Group and is guided by the ASX Corporate Governance Council (CGC) Principles and Recommendations (3rd Edition ASX Corporate Governance Council March 2014 (3rd Edition Principles)).
 The Principles and Recommendations set out corporate governance practices for entities listed on the ASX that in the CGC's view are likely to achieve good governance outcomes and meet the reasonable expectations of most investors in most situations.